uri-nyx/ultima/doc/manual/tty.md

-# The Teletype System
+# The Serial Port

-The *teletype system* is the simplest way to interface with the *Taleä Computer System*.
-It is composed of a printer and a keyboard that send and receive text data over a serial connection.
+The *serial port* is the simplest way to interface with the *Taleä Computer System*.
+It receives data over a serial connection.

 ## PORTS